lightning/bolts/07-routing-gossip.md

 Query messages can be extended with optional fields that can help reduce the number of messages needed to synchronize routing tables by enabling:

-- timestamp-based filtering of `channel_update` messages: only ask for `channel_update` messages that are newer than the ones you already have.
+- timestamp-based filtering of `channel_update`s: only ask for `channel_update`s that are newer than the ones you already have.
-- checksum-based filtering of `channel_update` messages: only ask for `channel_update` messages that carry different information from the ones you already have.
+- checksum-based filtering of `channel_update`s: only ask for `channel_update`s that carry different information from the ones you already have.

 Nodes can signal that they support extended gossip queries with the `gossip_queries_ex` feature bit.